asaiyru99/asaiy/_pages/about.md

 and I focus on optimizing these constraints with my love for signal processing and analog electronics.
-I have a personal vision to revolutionize Human—AI interaction through my research in Markov Blankets and my perception framework; essence.
+I have a personal vision to revolutionize Human—AI interaction through my research in Markov Blankets and my perception framework; Nuance.

 On the electronics front end: I am well familiar with embedded Linux and used a minimal Linux distribution (buildroot) to create the root file systems